-‘Popcorn Textured Ceilings’ are slang for ceiling surfaces that feature sprayed-on material, typically stucco.
+‘Popcorn Ceiling Texture’ are slang for ceiling surfaces that feature sprayed-on material, typically stucco.
 They’ve also been called ‘cottage cheese ceilings’ simply because of their appearance, which resembles that of popcorn or cottage cheese thanks to their bumpy, rigid look and texture.

 The more popular rooms in a home to feature popcorn ceilings are bedrooms and hallways, mainly because of their light, white appearance, as well as their acoustics: